MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/sales-overview.md

   - customizer
   - enduser
 search.app:
-  - D365CE
-  - D365PS
 ---

-# Sales processes home page
+# Sales processes overview

 The sales processes that are used in a project-based organization differ from the sales processes that are used in a product-based organization.
 This is because the sales cycles for project-based organizations are longer and require customized estimate techniques to analyze and create quotes for each deal.
-Dynamics 365 Project operations uses some of the following functionality that is used in a sales process:
+Dynamics 365 Project Operations uses some of the following functionality that is used in a sales process:

 - A Lead record is used to track the sales process.
 - Qualifying leads are tracked as opportunities.
 - All related artifacts for an opportunity are accessible.
 These artifacts include the sales team, stakeholders, probability, rating, sales stages, and business processes.
 - Multiple quotes are created for an opportunity.
 - A quote is given the status, **Closed as Won** to create a sales order.
-In Project operations, the sales order is customized and called a project contract.
+In Project Operations, the sales order is customized and called a project contract.

 ## Estimate a sale
 The value of a sale can be estimated based on projects that have previously been delivered and the complexity of the projects.
 For projects that involve extensions to previous projects, or projects where the vendor's expertise is high and well-known work templates are used, you can use a simpler estimation process.
 More complex projects usually have a longer purchase process.
 Therefore, there are more stages in the sales estimation process.
 Early in the process, the sales team uses the input of account managers and subject matter experts (SMEs) to create a high-level estimate for each distinct component of work that is quoted.
 These components of work are represented by quote lines.